Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 `- [b] IOWeight=200

 I/O is originating only from cgroups c and b.
-Even though c has a higher weight, it will be treated with lower priority because it is level-competing with b.
+Even though c has a higher weight, it is treated with lower priority because it is level-competing with b.

 You can apply the values to (long running) services permanently.